chaoss/augur/docs/source/getting-started/installation.rst

 If you think something went wrong, check the log files in ``logs/``.
 If you want to try again, you can use ``make clean`` to delete any build files before running ``make install`` again.

+MacOS users: if your build fails and in gunicorn.log you see this error: ``Connection in use: ('0.0.0.0', 5000)``, that means port 5000 is being used by another process.
+To solve this issue, go to System Preferences -> Sharing -> Disable Airplay Receiver.

 If you want to test new code you have written, you can rebuild Augur using:

 .. code-block:: bash